Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 If you want to remove a proxy, there are a few functions on the extrinsic page that will help do this.

 For non-anonymous proxies, you can use `removeProxy` or `removeProxies`, but must use the `killAnonymous` function for anonymous proxies.
 This must be called **from** the _anonymous_ proxy.
-This means that the anonymous proxy must be added as an account to AXIACoin-JS accounts.
+This means that the anonymous proxy must be added as an account to AXIA-JS accounts.

 The following steps can be used to remove your proxy: